dkessner/APCS/docs/summer/summer_assignment.md

 <a href="../hello_objects/hello_objects.pde">hello_objects.pde</a>
-a demo program that illustrates how to declare a class and how to create and use objects of that class (right-click to download file)
+a demo program that illustrates how to declare a class and how to create and use objects of that class

 <a href="../hello_objects_arraylist/hello_objects_arraylist.pde">hello_objects_arraylist.pde</a>
 a demo program that illustrates the use of `ArrayList`, which allows you to